People Want Reassurance That They're Blameless In Their "Am I The Jerk?" Stories

 “NTJ

 First off, make it clear when you do actually go that only your husband is allowed.
 No other visitors.
-That way they won’t let anyone in to see you or give out updates.

 Second… Take your time.
 Heal up and bond with your baby.
 Get a routine going for you and your hubby.

-Third… this flu season just started and is downright nasty this year.
 Let your baby build up their immune system first.
 Don’t risk RSV or flu because people are feeling butt hurt and won’t listen.

 Your compromise plan is a good one.
 She can accept it or just stew in the dark then.
-Especially after all that crap she spewed about you.”
-Help24-7

 Another User Comments:

+“NTJ.
+Your pregnancy, your baby, your right to do what you know will work for you.
 In addition, at the hospital, you are the patient, so your needs and wants come first and foremost.

 Your MIL’s behavior, if that was really her reaction, is abusive and disgusting.
 Having given birth herself, she should have some understanding of what it is like for a first-time mother.
+She is the jerk.

-Lastly did your husband not tell her she is not the only one from whom you don’t want a visit until you are ready?
 If she was, then she sounds like a narcissist.
 Your husband needs to set her straight and tell her, that you are doing what is right for you and in turn the baby, if you want help from her, then you will reach out, but are likely to turn to someone else after that abusive tirade.

 He should also tell her never to trash talk his wife ever again.
 She owes you an apology.”
 Aggressive-Peace-698